Where does your website rank? And which keywords does it actually rank for?

-SEMRush is my second favorite SEO tool with over 50+ tools in one application, which is why I am an affiliate for it.
+Semrush is my second favorite SEO tool with over 50+ tools in one application, which is why I am an affiliate for it.
 It’s on a whole other level than SERPWatcher and SE Ranking but costs 3X as much per month.
 You can try Semrush for free here and get an extended free trial as an SEO Chatter fan.
 After the trial is over, you can still use Semrush at no charge with limits (e.g., 10 keyword position checks and 10 keyword research credits per day).

 As you’ll see in the images below, you can use the Organic Search tool to find all of the keywords a domain is ranking for in Google without having to input them manually.
 You can then use the Position Tracking tool to monitor the rankings for individual keywords.
 These features are major time savers if you’re looking for the most convenient solution in a keyword rank tracking tool.